turingschool/backend-curriculum-site/module3/promotion.md

 Promoted students will demonstrate proficiency in the material outlined in the [Module 3 Learning Goals](./learning_goals).

-They will demonstrate these proficiencies through their performance on [projects](./projects), and the assessment
+They will demonstrate these proficiencies through their performance on [projects](./projects), and the final assessment.

 ## Completion Requirements

 In order to graduate from Module 3, students must complete each of the following:

 ### Final Assessment

-Students must meet the expectations laid out in the [final assessment rubric](./practice_assessments/diagnostic) document.
+Students must meet the expectations laid out in the [final assessment rubric](./practice_assessments/assessment_info#evaluation-criteria) document.

 ### Career Development